ameliabedelia/eukaryote-genome-annotation/de.NBI-genome-annotation-course.md

 `bam2hints --intronsonly --in=rnaseq.sorted.filtered.final.bam --out=hints.gff`

 Open the hints file in a text editor and look at the information.
-It's a simple tabular format specifying the location of an intron.
+We have generated hints in GFF format, in this case specifying the location of introns.
 One interesting bit is the key-value pair "multi", as it tells AUGUSTUS how well supported this particular hint is (i.e. how many reads in the RNA-seq alignment cover this "hint").
 The more support a hint has, the stronger it is being considered.

 **2)** Run AUGUSTUS with the newly generated hints: